akane0915/the-volunteer-tracker/README.md

 ## Setup/Installation Requirements

 * _View the project at               _
-*_Set up a production database and a development database (see instructions below)_
+*_Set up a production database and a development database in SQL (see instructions below)_
-* _Or you can clone this repository to your machine, navigate to the file path in your terminal, and run app.rb by typing $ruby app.rb_
+* _Clone this repository to your machine and navigate to the file path in your terminal, and run app.rb by typing $ruby app.rb_
-* _Then you have the option to clone this repository_
-* _If you chose to clone the repository, after you run 'app.rb' you will need to copy the localhost path into your web browswer.
+* _After you run 'app.rb' you will need to copy the localhost path into your web browswer.
 The standard localhost for Sinatra is port 4567_
 * _If you would like to make changes, open files in text editor of your choice_
 * _Make changes as desired_
 * _Make frequent commits with detailed comments_